Age checks are not simply a regulatory box to tick. They are a key point in digital journeys, where trust can be built or broken.

 Offer alternative routes for customers who cannot complete one specific method.

-Do We Need To Store Identity Documents To Prove Compliance?
+Do We Need to Store Identity Documents to Prove Compliance?

 Many journeys only need an attribute outcome, not a retained copy of a full document.